Meadows Frisky: Frisky Cars Ltd

 The Frisky Family Three was basically a three-wheeled version of the coupe fitted with a smaller Villiers 9E engine and MacPherson strut front suspension.
 Having three wheels instead of four meant the car qualified for lower vehicle excise duty and also meant that it could be driven with a motorcycle licence.
 It entered production in about February 1959.

 The Friskysprint was a prototype sports racing car built at the Meadows factory and said to be capable of 90 mph.
-Press reports stated that on production versions the front suspension and probably the chassis and running gear would be made at the Vickers–Armstrongs (Aircraft) factory at South Marston.
+Press reports stated that on production versions the front suspension and probably the chassis and running gear would be made at the Vickers–Armstrongs (Aircraft) factory at South Marston, Wiltshire.
 The prototype was finished in the American national racing colours of white with a blue stripe.
 It featured two bucket seats and a three-cylinder air-cooled 492 cc Excelsior engine mounted transversely in the frame with final drive by roller chain.
 Unlike all other Friskys, the rear axle was full width and fitted with a differential.
 The car was also independently sprung using a swing axle layout.
 It was expected to sell for between £675 and £750 including purchase tax.
-The Friskysprint never reached production and Gordon Bedson who designed and built the prototype left to join Lightburn in Australia the following spring to produce the Zeta Sports.
+The Friskysprint never reached production and Gordon Bedson, who designed and built the prototype, left to join Lightburn in Australia the following spring to produce the Zeta Sports.
 The Friskysprint and Zeta Sports had some similarities in styling but were otherwise unconnected and despite Lightburn advertising to the contrary, Giovanni Michelotti was not involved in the design of either car.

-In June 1959 Frisky Cars Ltd experienced financial difficulties, and an order was made by Hills Fibre Glass Developments, who produced the bodies for the Frisky, for a debt of £3,500.
-Despite being in poor health at the time Henry Stone vigorously defended the order and with the support of his employees and all the other creditors put forward an alternative plan.
+In June 1959, Frisky Cars Ltd experienced financial difficulties, and an order was made by Hills Fibre Glass Developments, who produced the bodies for the Frisky, for a debt of £3,500.
+Despite being in poor health at the time, Henry Stone vigorously defended the order and with the support of his employees and all the other creditors put forward an alternative plan.
 Because of the insistence of the creditor, the judge, Mr Justice Valsey, had no alternative but to grant the order saying that "he did so with some regret".
 All production ceased and the company was wound up.